+Sweet violets are edible flowers that can also be used for medicinal purposes.
 Find sweet violets in moist, shaded locations with deep, slightly sandy soil.

-ILLUSTRATION: MOTHER EARTH NEWS STAFF
+Illustration by the MOTHER EARTH NEWS staff

 Lately, more and more people have begun to understand just how limited, in both variety and nutritional value, our "modern" diets have become.
 This realization has sparked a new and widespread interest in the culinary and therapeutic uses of herbs — those plants which, although not well-known today, were honored "guests" on the dinner tables and in the medicine chests of our grandparents' homes.
 In this regular feature, Herb Garden, we'll examine the availability, cultivation and benefits of our "forgotten" vegetable foods, edible flowers and remedies — and, we hope, help prevent the loss of yet another bit of ancestral lore.

 There is considerably more to the common sweet violet (Viola odorata) than meets the eye, although this hardy little perennial with exquisite flowers and broad, heart-shaped leaves is certainly attractive — be it in the woods or in a shaded garden.
 However, sweet violets have also been used through the ages in medicinal preparations, culinary concoctions, perfumes, dyes and cosmetics.

 The symbol of ancient Athens, the violet was believed to moderate anger, strengthen and comfort the heart, and promote refreshing sleep.
 Garlands of its blossoms worn around the heads of revelers were supposed to dispel wine fumes and prevent dizziness and headaches (chemical analysis of the plant reveals the presence of salicylic acid — the "raw material" for aspirin — and thus shows that the Greeks may have known whereof they spoke).
 The leaves, which have antiseptic properties, can be used in ointments or as poultices for bruises and, when made into a tea or syrup, have been taken for internal inflammations and coughs.

 In addition to their medicinal uses, the flowers can be eaten in salads; crystallized as beautiful candies; added to vinegar to impart color and fragrance; made into a rare and delicate jelly; boiled, pressed, pounded, and mixed with milk, rice flour and sugar into a porridge; and even fermented to produce a sweet wine.
 Since the blue color is released by infusion, violets have been used to create delicate eyeshadows and fragrant, tinted skin lotions.
 (A curious feature of the infused color is its property of turning red when in contact with acid, and green when in contact with an alkali.
 Because of this reaction, it has been used as a substitute for litmus.)

 Violets are fond of deep, humus-rich and slightly sandy soil, and prefer moist, shaded locations such as those found in open areas under trees.
 They are easily propagated from seed, cuttings or — more usually — by division of the creeping rhizome in spring or fall.